 What are you prepared to do?

-It means understanding one another by surpassing simple tolerance to ensure people truly value their differences. .
+It means understanding one another by surpassing simple tolerance to ensure people truly value their differences.

-Equity is the fair treatment for all, while striving to identify and eliminate inequities and barriers .
-Equity is different than equality—if I am helping all employees reach the top shelf of the supply room, I would give everyone access to the same height ladder, regardless of how tall they are.
+Equity is the fair treatment for all, while striving to identify and eliminate inequities and barriers, giving people what they need and deserve.
+Equity is different than equality—if I am helping all employees reach the top shelf of the supply room, equal treatment would be to give everyone access to the same height ladder, regardless of how tall they are.

-These differences could be self-evident, such as national origin, age, race and ethnicity, religion/belief, gender, marital status and socioeconomic status or they could be more inherent, such as educational background, training, sector experience, organisational tenure, even personality, such as introverts and extroverts.
+These differences could be more obvious such as age, race and ethnicity, gender, marital status, national origin, religion/belief, and socioeconomic status or they could be less obvious such as neurodiversity, educational background, training, sector experience, organizational tenure, even personality, such as introverts and extroverts.

-When employees feel like they don’t belong at work, their performance and their personal lives suffer.
+When employees feel like they don’t belong at work, their professional performance and their personal lives suffer.
 Creating genuine feelings of belonging for all is a critical factor in improving engagement and performance.
-It also helps support business goals.

 Social justice involves social actors who have a sense of their own agency as well as a sense of social responsibility toward and with others and the society as a whole.

 It's up to each of us...

-Copyright © 2008-2021 Development & Training Solutions - All Rights Reserved
+Copyright © 2008-2023 Development & Training Solutions EI - All Rights Reserved